tguens/understand-predict-winner.github.io/approach.md

 - Dimensionality reduction
 - Logitsi regression woth Lasso--> *Bootsrap, smot to takcle the pb of feat. importance.

-emporal stability of socio-economic predictors
+### Temporal stability of socio-economic predictors

 The variability of the socio-economic predictors over years does not affect much the global population in a district.
 The only predictors which changes significantly only concern a tiny proportion of the whole population.